francoisburdy/js-shell-emulator/README.md

     .setBackgroundColor()
     .setWidth()
     .setHeight()

 All the ".set" methods accepts any CSS-compliant value.

     .blinkingCursor(boolean)

 Set to true by default.

     .html

 This is the top DOM element of the terminal instance.
 If you want to modify styling via CSS, all instances belong to a .Terminal class.

 ### License

-The MIT License (MIT)
+The MIT License

-Copyright (c) 2014 Erik Österberg
+Copyright (c) 2014 Erik Österberg, François Burdy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal